Alpha Eta Mu Beta Honor Society

 Pi Tau Sigma is the national mechanical engineering honor society.
 The objectives of this society are to encourage and recognize the achievements of undergraduate students in mechanical engineering, to foster high ideals in the engineering profession, to develop leadership and citizenship, to stimulate and support departmental activities, and to honor practicing engineers for distinguished technical attainments.

-The Rocket Team is an undergraduate student group which focuses on the design, research, and development of rockets and rocket engines.
-The Rocket Team’s current project is research in hybrid rocket engine performance.
+The BU Rocket Propulsion Group is an undergraduate student group which focuses on the design, research, and development of rockets and rocket engines.
+The BU Rocket Propulsion Group’s current project is research in hybrid rocket engine performance.
 In the past the team has designed, built and tested several solid fuel rocket engines including an aerospike rocket engine.

 Sigma Gamma Tau Honor Society